innovatrics/smartface-integrations/README.md

 ## Scripts/LivenessCheck [Python]
 A sample Python script to check a Liveness score for each image in a provided zip file.
 Please check <a href="/src/Scripts/LivenessCheck" >the code</a> for more information.

+## Scripts/PedestrianHeatmap [C#]
+A script to generate a heatmap using a camera's pedestrian data.
+It will allow you to understand where pedestrians move in the view of a camera.

 ## Scripts/PythonGraphQLSubscription [Python]
 A sample Python script to listen to the SmartFace GraphQL subscriptions.